 But other policing tactics appeared to have little impact, even in New York City, which led the innovative wave in the early ’90s.
-Mayor Rudy Giuliani and NYPD Commissioner Bill Bratton credit their broken-windows-style reforms for crime’s sharp decline after taking office in 1994.
+Former Mayor Rudy Giuliani and NYPD Commissioner Bill Bratton credit their broken-windows-style reforms for crime’s sharp decline after Giuliani took office in 1994.
 But scholars are quick to note the trend actually began in 1990.
 Crime also continued to decline after the NYPD largely abandoned its controversial stop-and-frisk policy in recent years, for example.
-Economist Steven Levitt attributed New York City’s successes to the city’s higher rate of abortion, part of his broader argument linking Roe v.
+The economist Steven Levitt attributed New York City’s successes to the city’s higher rate of abortion, part of his broader argument linking Roe v.
 Wade to the crime decline.

-In the original paper outlining the theory, Levitt and fellow economist John Donohoe argued the 1973 ruling reduced the number of children born in unwanted circumstances, thereby reducing the number of children predisposed to violent crime later in life.
-Overall, they estimated this 20-year lag effect might account for as much as half of the crime decline in the ’90s.
+In the original paper outlining the theory, Levitt and a fellow economist John Donohue argued that the 1973 ruling reduced the number of children born in unwanted circumstances, thereby reducing the number of children predisposed to violent crime later in life.
+Overall, they estimated this 20-year-lag effect might account for as much as half of the crime decline in the ’90s.

 How well does this hold up?
 One complication is the prevalence of illegal abortion before ’73.
-The Guttmacher Institute estimates between 700,000 and 800,000 women terminated their pregnancies each year in the decades preceding Roe.
+The Guttmacher Institute estimates between 700,000 and 800,000 women terminated a pregnancy each year in the decades preceding Roe.
 If large numbers of women prevented unwanted births prior to the ruling, the sudden availability of legal abortion might not have radically changed the overall number.